salatfreak/pyromaniac/docs/development.md

 [conventional-commits]: https://www.conventionalcommits.org/en/v1.0.0/

 ## Testing
-Pythons built-in [unittest][unittest] framework is used for testing.
+*Python*'s built-in [unittest][unittest] framework is used for testing.
 Test cases shall be placed in the */tests* directory, which is not shipped with the container.
 The test modules are named after the subpackage or module they are providing tests for.

 There should be test cases covering all major features of the package.
 All tests must succeed before code is merged into the *main* branch.

-It is recommended to run the tests directly in the pyromaniac container:
+It is recommended to run the tests directly in the *Pyromaniac* container:

 ```sh
 podman run --rm \